In preparation for your microblading appointment:Do not work out 24 hours before the procedure.

 Touching of the eyebrow area except for when rinsing and applying the post-care cream with a cotton swab

-Before showering apply a layer of post-care cream to protect your eyebrows from moisture.
-During the shower keep your face away from the shower-head.
+Before showering, apply a layer of post-care cream to protect your eyebrows from moisture.
+During the shower, keep your face away from the shower-head.

 Itching and flaking may appear during the first seven days post-microblading procedure.
 However, experience has shown that by following these after-care instructions, these symptoms may quickly disappear.
 The healing of deeper wounds might last between 14-21 days.
 Touch-ups and/or correction of the shape-design is recommended only after this period.

-Am I a good candidate for Microblading?
+Am I the right candidate for microblading?

 Permanent makeup is NOT recommended for any clients who are or have: